 This educational guide aims to explain as much as possible so you know exactly what to do if you find yourself in this unfortunate situation.
 You can take as many of these steps as you need to in order to get your money back.

 Claim your FREE e-book ⬇

 1. Mentally Prepare Yourself For What Could Happen

 You may have to deal with all kinds of excuses from people as to why they cannot pay you.
 Your approach will ideally be professional, friendly, and firm, especially if you are a business – at least to start out with.
-Don’t get all serious straight away and start threatening legal action, as there may be a valid reason as to why this person or organisation has not paid you back yet.
+Don’t get all serious straight away and start threatening legal action, as there may be a valid reason as to why this person or organization has not paid you back yet.

 They may fully intend on paying you back in the near future, and all you have to do is grin and bear the situation for a little longer.
-While you want your money back ASAP, grinning and bearing the situation could very well save legal meetings and money your end.
+While you want your money back ASAP, grinning and bearing the situation could very well save legal meetings and money on your end.
 It could even save your relationship.

 If you’re a business trying to get money back, you need to get comfortable about confronting people who refuse to pay.
 If you really can’t, it could be time to hire somebody who is and delegate that task to them.
 You don’t want people to feel as if they can start taking liberties with you and your business.

 Once you’ve mentally prepared yourself, the obvious step is to contact the person or organization to find out what’s going on.
 You can do this in many ways.
 You might want to try sending a reminder letter, to begin with, if this is more comfortable for you.
 The best way to contact is the way you feel makes the most sense, but also a way that you can keep records of if needs be.
 If you do end up having to take this matter to court, it will help you to have evidence of your correspondence on the matter.